In other words, how can we turn good intentions into positive action?

 Here is a chart I came across outlining the environmental impact of most common textile fibres.
 I found it quite interesting.

-One of our happier strategies to reduce waste is to donate linen scraps to anyone - schools, crafters, dyers - who can use them.
-Pick them up, or contact us and we'll send you a box packed full of good-sized scraps for the cost of postage.
+One of our happier strategies to reduce waste is to offer good-sized scraps to reuse for crafting and creative projects .
 Do you make your own paper?
 We have a ton of lint!
 I love these outreaches, they introduce us to lovely, creative, like-minded people, and as my granny used to say, 'It's no loss what a friend gets.' (when my brother's ice cream somersaulted from the cone and the dog got it).

 There’s plenty more we can do - most of us use far more detergent than we need to.
 Did you know that both wool and linen ‘wear clean’?
 They need even less detergent, you can halve the amount you normally use, and they don’t need washing often.
 Modern eco-detergents don’t need hot water to wash efficiently, a cold-water wash is just as good.
 Personal goods need scrutiny too - so many pretty things which are marketed to us seem less desirable once we read the ingredients.

 It’s no hardship for us all to eat better food either - less processed, less sweetened.
 Remember Michael Pollan’s simple words?“Eat food.
 Not too much.
 Mostly plants.”

 Just to cheer yourself up, think how many things we don’t need anymore!
 Cell phones now incorporate more functions than I will ever use in one small item.
 Records and CDs are redundant, email has cut down on our use of paper.